npg70/galbreath-old/README.md

 [David Galbreath](galbreath-david-abt-1720.md), b. say 1720, who married *Martha Baird*.
 His parents are unclear, and all children seem to have no additional records.

+## Lineage of John Galbreath and Isobell Clark

+The parents of [John Galbreath](galbreath-john-abt-1710.md) who married Isobell Clark is not clear in    Public sources seem to think there were TWO John Galbreath and Isobell Clarks

 ## Lineage of James Galbreath and Martha Galbreath

 See [James Galbreath](galbreath-james-abt-1775.md), b. say 1775, yes he marries *Martha Galbreath* and its not a recording error.
 All marriage and children records reference both having the name Galbreath.